illescasDaniel/Foundation2/README.md

 - Normal project:

   * Save your currect project as a workspace (on the same directory of your project).
-  * Close your project and open the workspace.
+Close your project window.
-  * Drag all the files of this repo (except for the Sample folder) to the same directory as your project workspace.
+  * Clone this github repo `git clone https://github.com/illescasDaniel/Foundation2.git`.
+  * Go to the `Foundation2`folder, delete the Sample folder and run `swift package generate-xcodeproj`to generate an xcode project.
-  * Open your workspace and drag the `Foundation2.xcodeproj` project at the same level as yours in Xcode.
+  * Open your workspace and drag the generated  `Foundation2.xcodeproj` project to the same level as yours in Xcode.
-  * Go to your `Linked Frameworks and Libraries` and add `Foundation2.framework
+  * In your project go to `Linked Frameworks and Libraries` and add `Foundation2.framework`.
+  * In your workspace: Foundation2 project > Build Settings > Base SDK > Choose latest iOS or latest macOS.
+  * In the Info tab for iOS choose iOS Deployment Target: 8.0, for a macOS project choose 10.10.